Casquets lighthouses: 18th century

-The lighthouses were built by Thomas Le Cocq, owner of the rocks, under license from Trinity House.
+The lighthouses were built by Thomas Le Cocq, owner of the rocks, under licence from Trinity House.
 Le Cocq was granted a 61-year lease: he was to be paid a halfpenny per ton of ship when vessels passed the rocks (foreign vessels were to pay double) and in turn he paid Trinity House 50 pounds per year for the right to run the lighthouses.

 Each coal brazier, atop its tower, was placed within a glass lantern to protect against the wind; but these were prone to getting obscured by soot.
 Moreover, when the lighthouses were inspected (following the loss of HMS Victory, which had gone down with over a thousand souls in 1744) it was found that several broken panes of glass had been replaced with wood, and that larger braziers, which Trinity House had provided to improve the lights, had not been installed (Le Cocq wishing to avoid increased expenditure on coal).

 Thomas Le Cocq died in 1760; his grandchildren inherited the lease.
 They left Les Casquets in the hands of a local agent, who recruited the keepers and managed their supplies of food and of coal for the lights.
 He went on to oversee the rebuilding of the towers, which were fitted with new copper and glass lanterns containing oil lamps in place of the coal fires; these came into operation on 30 October 1779 (allowing the number of keepers on station to be reduced from seven to four).

 In 1785 the lease which had been granted to Le Cocq expired and the lighthouses reverted to Trinity House.
 Five years later they were again upgraded, each tower being fitted with new-style parabolic reflectors and 'a number of Argand-lamps, fixed on a ring, moving in a circular revolution, and presenting alternately a bright body of light in every direction'.
 A single clockwork mechanism caused the lamps to revolve, which was connected to the three towers by way of a system of ropes and sheaves.
 The new lamps and reflectors were first used on 25 November 1790.